Skip to main content

 Directed by Martin Scorsese

-Martin Scorsese is one of the world’s greatest living filmmakers, and The Irishman is proof that his movies translate to the small screen.
+Martin Scorsese is one of the world’s greatest living filmmakers, and The Irishman is proof that his movies don’t lose all of their magic on a smaller screen.
 The film, which stars Robert De Niro as a gangster who dedicates his life to organized crime, is really about the hollowness of that life.
 It features terrific supporting turns from Joe Pesci and Al Pacino and feels like the culmination of the gangster films that have been the cornerstones of Scorsese’s career.
 If Goodfellas is about the wild ride, The Irishman is about the wreckage that ride leaves behind.

 Private Life (2018)